Traditional Campus Activities

 Late Night Breakfast (finals week) -- This event truly is a late night breakfast served by the faculty and staff to the students during one of the first nights of finals week.
-Many students have adopted the tradition of dressing up as their favorite faculty or staff member in a loving mocking fashion.
-You never know who is going to show up!

 Club Fair (First Friday in October and February) -- This event gives students a chance to see what clubs are active for the semester, so they can decide which one(s) to join.
-Every club hosts a booth out in the Stamps Courtyard and provides information for student body.
+Every club hosts a booth out in the Stamps Courtyard and provides information for the student body.

 Midnight Madness (late October/early November) -- This event is a kickoff to the year’s basketball season.
 Highlights include the introduction of the men’s and women’s basketball teams, a dunk contest, 3-point shootout, games and relays, and free food and prizes for the fans.
 You must wear your CBU Crazies t-shirt to get in the door.
+Ticket required.